publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stIII/ch55/schI/m__us_usc_t49_s5505.md

         (6)  __Outside stakeholders__  __.—__

-        The Secretary shall, to the maximum extent practicable, consult external stakeholders such as the Transportation Research Board of the National Academy of Sciences to evaluate and competitively review all proposals.
+        The Secretary shall, to the maximum extent practicable, consult external stakeholders, including the Transportation Research Board of the National Research Council of the National Academies, to evaluate and competitively review all proposals.

     (c) __Grants.—__

         (1)  __In general__  __.—__

-        Not later than 1 year after the date of enactment of the Transportation Research and Innovative Technology Act of 2012, the Secretary, in consultation as appropriate with the Administrators of the Federal Highway Administration and the Federal Transit Administration, shall select grant recipients under subsection (b) and make grant amounts available to the selected recipients.
+        Not later than 1 year after the date of enactment of this section, the Secretary shall select grant recipients under subsection (b) and make grant amounts available to the selected recipients.

         (2) __National transportation centers.—__

             (A)  __In general__  __.—__

-            Subject to subparagraph (B), the Secretary shall provide grants to 5 recipients that the Secretary determines best meet the criteria described in subsection (b)(3).
+            Subject to subparagraph (B), the Secretary shall provide grants to 5 consortia that the Secretary determines best meet the criteria described in subsection (b)(4).

             (B) __Restrictions.—__

                 (i)  __In general__  __.—__

-                For each fiscal year, a grant made available under this paragraph shall be $3,000,000 per recipient.
+                For each fiscal year, a grant made available under this paragraph shall be not greater than $4,000,000 and not less than $2,000,000 per recipient.

                 (ii)  __Focused research__  __.—__

-                The grant recipients under this paragraph shall focus research on national transportation issues, as determined by the Secretary.
+                A consortium receiving a grant under this paragraph shall focus research on 1 of the transportation issue areas specified in section 6503(c).

             (C) __Matching requirement.—__